 The 3rd shot of any point which is also the serving team’s second shot of the point.

 The 3rd shot on every pickleball point can be critical and often sets the pace for the entire point.
-It’s also can be a great advantage for the serving team to transition to net and take control of the slow game.
-To set up the third shot, get in ready position with a neutral continental grip and be ready for either forehand or backhand return.
+It’s also can be a great advantage for the serving team to transition to the net and take control of the slow game.
+To set up the third shot, get in the ready position with a neutral continental grip, and be ready for either forehand or backhand return.

 Don’t try to force your 3rd shot!
-Many player try to hit the third shot too hard and end up losing the point.
+Many players try to hit the third shot too hard and end up losing the point.
 The goal of the third shot is to allow you to transition to the net.
-Ideally the shot’s arc will peak on your side of the court then dropping over the net into the opposing kitchen.
-Always try to lift the shot to create good arc.
+Ideally, the shot’s arc will peak on your side of the court then dropping over the net into the opposing kitchen.
+Always try to lift the shot to create a good arc.

 This is a hard shot to perfect and takes practice so make sure it’s part of your regular training routine.
 A good drill is to practice with a partner.
 Position yourself on the baseline and your partner at the non-volley zone.
 Practice hitting the lob to them several times then switch positions.
 This way you each practice setting up the 3rd shot and returning it from the non-volley line.